darrenldl/ffprinter/README.md

 # ffprinter
-Manage file fingerprints in a structure similar to accessing a file system
+Manage file fingerprints in a manner similar to accessing a file system directory structure

 ## Usage
 Common use case : create a new database, fingerprint a file, save the database